Around 5,000 kilometres – June/July 2020

 Map of our journey along the Brand and North West Coast Highway

-80 Mile beach – north of Port Hedland in the Pilbara – nothing here but a small caravan park and a lot of pristine fine white sandy beach!
+Below is 80 Mile beach – north of Port Hedland in the Pilbara – nothing here but a small caravan park, a lot of pristine fine white sandy beach and magnificent sunsets and sunrises!

 Bush sunset en route